-Key Differences between QNHS and Business Demography figures include:
+Key Differences between LFS and Business Demography figures include:

-- Business Demography is based purely on administrative data received from Revenue on an annual basis.
+- Business Demography is based purely on administrative data received from Revenue on a monthly basis.

-- QNHS is based on survey data which is collected every quarter.
+- LFS is based on survey data which is collected every quarter from the household.

 - Business Demography does not cap employment at 1 or at any value for an individual.
 Business Demography employment is a count of persons engaged at an enterprise and sector level.
 All work conducted by an individual over an annual period is included in the relevant enterprise (and therefore sector) in which they worked, on the basis of weeks (not hours) worked.

 - Timing issues.
-As stated QNHS is conducted on a quarterly basis while Business Demography is conducted over a yearly basis.
-QNHS also takes into account the hours worked by an individual and uses these values in full time equivalent employment calculations.
+As stated, LFS is conducted on a quarterly basis while Business Demography is conducted over a yearly basis.
+LFS also takes into account the hours worked by an individual and uses these values in full time equivalent employment calculations.
 Business Demography operates on a weeks worked basis from files received from Revenue.
-If an individual is classed as working 52 weeks in a reference period for an enterprise, they are classed as 1 employee (no hours worked is taking into consideration), irrespective of how many hours they have actually worked in those weeks
+If an individual is classed as working 52 weeks in a reference period for an enterprise, they are classed as 1 employee (no hours worked is taken into consideration), irrespective of how many hours they have actually worked in those weeks.

 4Small and Medium Enterprises are defined as enterprises with less than 250 persons engaged.
 The persons engaged breakdown provided in the figures are;